srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ## Govern OS version in an automated way
-Providers like Microsoft, Apple or Android continue improve their operating systems.
+Providers like Microsoft, Apple or Android continue to improve their operating systems.
 If a new version comes out the build number changes.
-Buildnumers are internally used numbers and represents a specific OS version.
-That could result in numbers that do not followup by 1.
+Build numbers are internally used numbers and represents a specific OS version.
+That could result in numbers that do not follow up by 1.
 In the basic a build number does not tell how old a specific OS is.
 So it is crucial to govern OS build numbers in your environment and make sure build number configurations are growing with the device environment.

 Example, we have a Windows 11 environment.
-In meantime (at moment of writing) Windows 11 has three buildnumbers: `22621.4602` (22H2), `22631.4602` (23H2) and `26100.2605` (24H2).
+In meantime (at moment of writing) Windows 11 has three build numbers: `22621.4602` (22H2), `22631.4602` (23H2) and `26100.2605` (24H2).
 Buildnumber `22621.4602` is available since 2022-09-20 which is more than two years old from now.
 Looking at the number itself it does not tell how old it is.
-But you want to avoid this buildnumber is entring your environment in the first place and make sure your current environment is up-to-date as well.
+But you want to avoid this buildnumber is entering your environment in the first place and make sure your current environment is up-to-date as well.

 Source I used: https://learn.microsoft.com/en-us/windows/release-health/windows11-release-information